-1/ logic of capitalism → self-destructive tendencies (anarchy of market) → functional necessity for flanking systems, especially state: the state must intervene to prevent capitalism from destroying itself economically.

-2/ the deeper are these contradictions → necessity for more autonomy from manipulation by particularistic interests of specific capitalists for the state to be functional, for it to provide for these steering requirements in an effective way.
+- (1) Thesis 1: logic of capitalism → self-destructive tendencies (anarchy of market) → functional necessity for flanking systems, especially state: the state must intervene to prevent capitalism from destroying itself economically. - (2) Thesis 2: the deeper are these contradictions → necessity for more autonomy from manipulation by particularistic interests of specific capitalists for the state to be functional, for it to provide for these steering requirements in an effective way.
 The state needs autonomy to be able to act functionally.

-[Cut: 3/ the creation of such autonomy \Rightarrow dissolves purely "positive subordination" (i.e. the state as inherently functional/reproductive) since it is not longer strictly dictated by economic exchange (this is what "autonomy" means) \Rightarrow the problem of negative subordination arises, of blocking potentially dysfunctional practices of the state.]
+[Cut from lecture: Thesis 3. the creation of such autonomy \rightarrow dissolves purely "positive subordination" (i.e. the state as inherently functional/reproductive) since it is not longer strictly dictated by economic exchange (this is what "autonomy" means) \rightarrow the problem of negative subordination arises, of blocking potentially dysfunctional practices of the state.]

-3/ FRANKENSTEIN EFFECT: The state needs the capacity to intervene pervasively but it also must abstain from using that capacity in ways that undermine accumulation.
+(3) FRANKENSTEIN EFFECT: The state needs the capacity to intervene pervasively but it also must abstain from using that capacity in ways that undermine accumulation.
 Consequence =